Introduction

 - Application Id: a property in

-to specify the unique identifier or package name for an Android app. - Application Suffix: a property in
+Gradleto specify the unique identifier or package name for an Android app. - Application Suffix: a property in

-that appends a suffix to theapplicationId
+Gradlethat appends a suffix to theapplicationIdproperty. - Manifest Placeholders:

-.
+manifestPlaceholdersis a property to provide placeholder values that can be used inAndroidManifest.xml.
 This property stores data in the format of key-value, which defines data dynamically (for example, setting properties based on their product flavors).

 # app/build.gradle